-based on the specifications of the pressure sensor in use with a dynamic range of 0-7 bara and an accuracy of < 10.5 mbar root sum square [25].
-A principal component analysis of the two datasets presented in figure 12 in conjunction with two separate noise-only datasets (with $\sigma = 1.8$ mbar) yields a residual system-intrinsic pressure fluctuation for the bellow and PID-controlled valve of $\sigma \sim 0.1$ mbar and $\sigma \sim 0.2$ mbar, respectively.
+Figure 12 shows the pressure stability of the system over a 60 min window when using either the bellow valve or the PID-controlled valve for the cooling control during stable operations.
+The pressure inside the cryostat in both cases can be kept stable to within $\sim$ 2 mbar RMS reading.
+A low-pass filter has been applied to the data to remove high-frequency readout noise.
+The observed pressure fluctuations are largely dominated by instrumental readout noise which is to be expected based on the specifications of the pressure sensor in use with a dynamic range of 0 - 7 bara and an accuracy of better than 10.5 mbar root sum square [26].
+A principal component analysis of the two datasets presented in figure 12 in conjunction with two separate noise-only datasets (with $\sigma=1.8$ mbar) yields a residual system-intrinsic pressure fluctuation for the bellow and PID-controlled valve of $\sigma\sim0.1$ mbar and $\sigma\sim0.2$ mbar, respectively.
 The noise-only dataset is defined as the closest dataset to each run where the cryostat was under high vacuum and thus by definition contains only instrumental readout noise.

 Pressure fluctuations of the phase separator sitting directly on top of the condenser box result in small spills through the chicken feeder.
 This can provide an unwanted additional cooling power at zero cooling power demand, especially during filling periods of the phase separator.
 This test was thus performed in between two refills to mitigate this effect.
-It is expected that, with DS-20k, this side effect of the system will be significantly reduced due to the use of 2 phase separators, which alternate between filling and cooling to maintain a stable nitrogen supply pressure (cf. figure 2).
+It is expected that, with DS-20k, this side effect of the system will be significantly reduced due to the use of two nitrogen phase separators, which alternate between filling and cooling to maintain a stable nitrogen supply pressure (cf. figure 2).
 These will be physically separated from the condenser box and connected via vacuum-insulated transfer lines which provide a larger buffer volume that is better in absorbing pressure fluctuations.
 It is worth noting that this effect has not been observed in the test bed at CERN in which the phase separator was located at a lower height than the condenser box.
 In this case, there is no liquid column maintained above the chicken feeder at zero cooling power demand.
 See section 5.1 for more details.